 (New!)
 Sometimes the record-playback head gets stuck so that if you move it to a new time and then try to start play, it instead only just jumps back to its earlier location.
 You may have to save, close and reopen the project to restore function.

-Sometimes there is a gaps in the audio when audio is detached from video and butting one part of an audio clip up against another.
+In both Pinnacle 15 and Pinnacle 16, sometimes there is a gaps in the audio when audio is detached from video and butting one part of an audio clip up against another.
 Workaround: place one of the audio clips in a different track.